Vietwear/ansible-webinar/README.md

 ![ansible + dynatrace](./assets/ansible+dynatrace.jpg)

-In this repo you will find resources that have been presented in the joint webinar between Dynatrace and Ansible.
+In this repo you will find resources that have been presented in the joint webinar between Dynatrace and Ansible on December 11, 2018.

 Link to the original webinar registration: https://www.ansible.com/resources/webinars-training/deployment-automation-and-self-healing-with-dynatrace-and-ansible